DigiXess/documents-template/docs/document-guidelines.md

 1. **Quality Standards**:
    All company docs shall have the following quality standards:
    - Clear and Concise  (simple language, no jargon unless necessary).
-   - Accurate (verified by SMEs or stakeholders)
+   - Accurate (verified by SMEs or stakeholders).
-   - Ensure technical relevance by providing clear explanations or definitions for technical terms, acronyms, and jargons
+   - Ensure technical relevance by providing clear explanations or definitions for technical terms, acronyms, and jargon.
-   - Professional (no typos, clear formatting)
+   - Professional (no typos, clear formatting).
-   - Actionable (especially for SOPs and training materials)
+   - Actionable (especially for SOPs and training materials).
-   - Proper versioning and date updates
+   - Proper versioning and date updates.

+1. **Review and Approval Process**:
+   - Assign a reviewer or subject matter expert (SME) to validate the content.
+   - Ensure compliance with company policies and standards.
+   - Obtain approval from relevant stakeholders before finalizing the document.
+   - Maintain a record of approvals, including names, dates, and comments.

+1. **Document Security Guidelines**:
+   - Restrict access to sensitive documents based on user roles and permissions.
+   - Use password protection for confidential files.
+   - Encrypt documents containing sensitive or classified information.
+   - Regularly review and update access permissions to ensure compliance.
+   - Avoid sharing sensitive documents via unsecured channels.

 ## Guidelines by File Types and Categories
  <!-- Add the link for it -->